muratkeremozcan/cctdd/ch12-Heroes-part1-lifting-state/Heroes-part1.md

 });
 ```

-To make the test pass, we use need to add functions that `console.log` with the respective strings (Green 2).
+To make the test pass, we need to add functions that `console.log` with the respective strings (Green 2).

 ```tsx
 // src/components/Heroes.tsx